croservices/cro-website/docs/reference/cro-http-router.md

 The default set of file extension to MIME type mappings are derived from the list provided with the Apache web server.
 If no mapping is found, the content type will be set to `application/octet-stream`.
-To provide extras or to override the default, pass a hash of mappins to the `mime-types` named argument.
+To provide extras or to override the default, pass a hash of mappings to the `mime-types` named argument.

     get -> 'downloads', *@path {